1995parham/shecan.sh/README.md

 ./shecan.sh -s -p 94.232.174.194
 ```

 Do you want your default DNS?
+(OSx Only)
 ```
 ./shecan.sh -r
 ```